Coronavirus vs Euro 2020: Why summer tournament is in grave danger of being cancelled | Goal.com

 "Those people will spread the virus through a crowd, who will then perhaps go home and transmit the virus to someone in their environment who is particularly vulnerable."

-Even if UEFA wanted the tournament went ahead without fans in stadia, there's a chance players will refuse to play at the risk of endangering their health and the health of their families.
+Even if UEFA wanted the tournament to go ahead without fans in stadia, there's a chance players will refuse to play at the risk of endangering their health and the health of their families.

 Italy has been Europe's worst-hit country so far and, following a quarantine of a quarter of Italy's population on Saturday March 7, Serie A's players union threatened to push for a strike due to "grave threat to health" concerns.